Nadiya Ke Paar (1982 film)

 Set in Jaunpur, Uttar Pradesh, the film was primarily shot in the Bijaipur and Rajepur villages of Kerakat tehsil.
 The film was released in 1982 by Rajshri Productions and was one of the highest-grossing films of 1982.
 Rajshri later remade the film in 1994 as Hum Aapke Hain Koun..!.
+The film draws on the rural setting of the novel Kohbar ki Shart, which is set in the Bhojpur region of eastern Uttar Pradesh, particularly in the villages of Balihar and Chaube Chhapra in Ballia district.

 Plot

-Tiwari, a farmer from eastern Uttar Pradesh lives in a village with his two nephews Omkar and Chandan.
-He falls ill and is treated by a Vaidya (indigenous medical practitioner) from another village across river.
+Tiwari, a farmer from eastern Uttar Pradesh, lives in a village with his two nephews, Omkar and Chandan.
+He falls ill and is treated by a Vaidya (herbal medical practitioner) from another village across the river.
 When the farmer feels okay, he asks the Vaidya about his fees.
-The Vaidya who is a father of two daughters, asks for the farmer's elder nephew, Omkar, to marry his elder daughter, Roopa.
+The Vaidya, who is a father of two daughters, Roopa and Gunja, asks for the farmer's elder nephew, Omkar, to marry his elder daughter, Roopa.
 The farmer readily agrees.
-Omkar has a younger brother Chandan and Roopa has a younger sister Gunja.

-The marriage takes place and Omkar's house is filled with joy and happiness with Roopa's arrival.
+The marriage takes place, and Omkar's house is filled with joy and happiness with Roopa's arrival.
 Chandan and Gunja are seen bickering and teasing each other all the time.
 Soon, Roopa gets pregnant and gives birth to a baby boy.
 Since there is no other female in the house, Roopa asks Omkar to call Gunja for some time to support her in household chores.
-Everyone agrees happily and Chandan visits his sister-in-law's village to bring Gunja home.
+Everyone agrees happily, and Chandan visits his sister-in-law's village to bring Gunja home.
 During this journey, both of them sing happy songs and become friends.
-There is some liking which starts brewing between them.
+There is some liking that starts brewing between them.
 Gunja bonds with everyone in the family and takes up all the responsibilities of the house.
 Chandan and Gunja eventually begin to fall in love.

 After a few months, Gunja leaves for her home with a heavy heart.
 Chandan keeps coming up with excuses to go and meet her.
 However, Gunja takes a promise from Chandan to only come to her as her groom.
 While visiting her parents a couple of months later, Roopa learns about their love.
 She promises to talk to everyone at home and arrange their marriage alliance.
 Unfortunately, she dies in an accident while she is still at her parents' house, and never gets the chance to tell everyone.